SeleyaDAO/welcome/README.md

 # welcome
-Welcome to Seleya.
+Welcome to Seleya DAO.
 Where Privacy Becomes Logical.